Country _ Name

 Additional comments regarding the legal situation for online-banking services or what FinTech’s must be aware of in this business area

 The amended EFTA proposed to the National Assembly is expected to introduce a comprehensive payment service provider system that grants the right to open accounts, which was only held by banks and other financial institutions in the past.
-As such, it is expected that electronic financial companies that provide a comprehensive payment service system would emerge.
+However, the proposed amendment did not pass the National Assembly.

 Economic conditions